Ironhack-data-bcn-april-2023/project-IV-sql-tableau/README.md

-# Retail Project: A throughout Product, Sales and Marketing overview.
+# Retail Project: A thorough Product, Sales and Marketing Analysis

 ![iron](https://imageio.forbes.com/specials-images/imageserve/5fb20cea5764e0806374bb73/The-5-Biggest-Retail-Trends-In-2021/960x0.jpg?format=jpg&width=960)

-## As a consulting firm, in this projects we will be analysis the current state of the sales of a retail chain across multiple sites, products and months.
+## As a consulting firm, in this projects we will be analyze the current state of the sales of a retail chain across multiple sites, products and months.
 The goal is to provide valuable insights in order to make crucial business decisions.

 ### The company is going through a bad financial situation and needs to cut costs somehow.
-They have asked us to make some decisive decision for the company to move forward.
+They have asked us to make some decisive decisions for the company to move forward.

 #### Metrics to analyze: